mendix/docs/content/en/docs/appstore/app-services/advanced-audit-trail.md

 ### 1.2 Features

 *  Scheduled event that will regularly send the stored snapshots to an external system

-*  Decoupling: when the external system is down, the snapshots will be stored in the local database, thus ensuring that the main system will keep on working without a dependency on the external database.
+*  Decoupling: when the external system is down, the snapshots will be stored in the local database, thus ensuring that the main system will keep on working without a dependency on the external database
 *  Admin interface to search through the external database (across entities)
 *  Microflows and pages to open a generalized view that can be shown to users for a trail of a specific object

-*  Due to an issue with IP protected modules it is not possible to build the project in the cloud, or create a local versioned deployment.
-The workaround is to create an unversioned deployment package using Studio Pro (valid for Mendix: 9.10.1, 9.11 and 9.11.1)

 ### 1.3 Limitations

-*  Scheduled event that will regularly send the stored snapshots to an external system

-*  Decoupling: when the external system is down, the snapshots will be stored in the local database, thus ensuring that the main system will keep on working without a dependency on the external database

-*  Admin interface to search through the external database (across entities)

-*  Microflows & pages to open a generalized view that can be shown to users for a trail of a specific object

-*  Due to an issue with IP protected modules it is not possible to build the project in the cloud, or create a local versioned deployment.
-The workaround is to create an unversioned deployment package using Studio Pro (valid for Mendix: 9.10.1, 9.11 and 9.11.1)
+*  Due to an issue with IP protected modules, it is not possible to build the project in the cloud, or create a local versioned deployment (the workaround is to create an unversioned deployment package using Studio Pro 9.10.1, 9.11, or 9.11.1)

 ### 1.4 Prerequisites